-At Fall River, there are five tennis courts, a basketball court and a 1⁄2 mile walking path.
-Basketball, soccer and footballs as well as tennis equipment are available for use on campus with an accessBCC OneCard.
+At Fall River, there are five tennis courts, a basketball court and a $\frac{1}{2}$ mile walking path.
+Basketball, soccer and footballs as well as tennis equipment are available for use on campus with a Campus Card.
 The New Bedford campus provides several free passes to their local YMCAs which may be borrowed on a daily basis.
 The Taunton location has a full-sized gymnasium and multiple outdoor athletics fields.